Changes to NSW motor accident laws – your definitive guide

 If you are claiming both statutory benefits and damages, you must lodge them separately.

 If you are claiming statutory benefits or damages, you must comply with the verification requirements.
-At the time of writing, these verification requirements have not been issued.
-However, at present your requirement is to notify the police of the accident within 28 days.
+At the time of writing, the requirement is to notify the police of the accident within 28 days.

 In order to claim statutory benefits, a “notice of claim” needs to be lodged with the relevant insurer.
 The relevant insurer is: